-3.10 Revenue recognition
+3.11 Revenue recognition

-- Gains/ (losses) arising on sale of investments are included in the Income Statement on the date at which the transaction takes place. - Unrealised gains/ (losses) on revaluation of investments classified as 'Financial assets at fair value through profit or loss' are included in the Income Statement in the period in which they arise. - Dividend income is recognised when the right to receive dividend is established. - Profit on balances with banks and placements with banks is recognised on an accrual basis. - Profit on Sukuk certificate is recognised using the effective interest rate method.
+- Gains/ (losses) arising on sale of investments are included in the Income Statement on the date at which the transaction takes place. - Unrealised gains/ (losses) on revaluation of investments classified as 'Financial assets at fair value through profit or loss' are included in the Income Statement in the period in which they arise. - Profit on balances and placements with banks is recognised on an accrual basis. - Profit on sukuk certificate is recognised using the effective interest rate method.